bodrick/awesome/TOPICS.md

 *   [HavenDV/H.NotifyIcon](https://github.com/HavenDV/H.NotifyIcon) - TrayIcon for WPF/WinUI/Uno.
 *   [jenius-apps/nightingale-rest-api-client](https://github.com/jenius-apps/nightingale-rest-api-client) - A modern, resource-efficient REST API client for Windows.
 (Issues-only repo)
 *   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager experience for Windows
+*   [files-community/Files](https://github.com/files-community/Files) - Building the best file manager for Windows
 *   [Kinnara/ModernWpf](https://github.com/Kinnara/ModernWpf) - Modern styles and controls for your WPF applications
 *   [FantasticFiasco/mvvm-dialogs](https://github.com/FantasticFiasco/mvvm-dialogs) - Library simplifying the concept of opening dialogs from a view model when using MVVM in WPF
 *   [MahApps/MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.